Recommendation Strategies

 Model Logic

 This algorithm belongs to the family of collaborative filtering approaches.
-Its hyper-parameters are selected via regularly performed offline validation procedure with the goal to maximize the chances of predicting the next item the visitor will interact with.
+Its hyper-parameters are selected via regularly performed offline validation procedure with the goal to maximize the chances of predicting the next item the user will interact with.
 This ensures the best algorithm is selected for the client.

-To configure 1-1 Recommendations for email for re-targeting use cases, you can do either of the following:
+To configure 1-1 Recommendations for email for retargeting use cases, you can do either of the following:

 Fallback items

-Fallback items are standard or commonly recommended items pre-selected by the marketers.
+Fallback items are standard or commonly recommended items preselected by the marketers.
 These items are displayed when recommendation filter criteria does not yield any results.
-This option is very useful and kicks in when customers don’t yet have any interaction (views or purchase) history, or when there are no items that match the marketer’s campaign recommendation filter criteria.
+This option is very useful and kicks in when customers don't yet have any interaction (views or purchase) history, or when there are no items that match the marketer's campaign recommendation filter criteria.

 This option will ensure some items/content are always displayed in the recommendations widget even when the algorithms along with the filters applied do not yield any results.
 These can be entered as individual items in the strategy.

 For example, let us say we are using a most purchased model, which uses the user’s purchase history to make recommendations of similar items that they may purchase.
+What happens in the scenario when there is no data available to build the recommendations?
+This could be the case if it is the user's first visit to the site and has not purchased any items yet.

 Learn more